CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Open TaskList : `open`

 Specify a valid xml file to load into myPotato.
+Upon successful command execution, `Loaded FILENAME` message will be displayed.

     Format: open FILEPATH